What Is Histrelin (Vantas®)?

 There is also a risk of developing an implantation site injury while taking Vantas.
 Alert your provider immediately if you notice unusual pain, redness, or bleeding at the insertion site.

-Before starting Vantas talk to your provider if you:
+Before starting Vantas talk to your provider about all of your health conditions, including if you:

 - Have any heart or vascular conditions such as irregular heart beat